 - Wash and dry the oranges.
 Slice one of the oranges into 1/4-inch slices.
 Into the rind of the second orange, insert the cloves 1 inch apart.
 Do this until the orange is evenly covered in cloves.

-- In a large pot over medium heat, stir together wine, sugar, water and juices.
+- In a large pot or dutch oven over medium heat, stir together wine, sugar, water and juices.
 Add the clove-studded orange, half of the orange slices and cinnamon sticks.
 Stir until sugar has dissolved.
 Bring to a simmer and reduce heat to medium-low.
 Do not boil.
 Simmer for 30 minutes.
 Remove from heat.

 - When ready to serve, warm on low heat.
 Serve in mugs or insulated glasses.
 Garnish with an orange wedge and/or a cinnamon stick.
 Store in an airtight container in the refrigerator for up to 2 weeks.